 In 2019 a unique musical adaptation of “Fugit” was conceived and performed, with the participation of live musicians.
 “Musica Fugit” is performed in ZAMUS ‘Zentrum für Alte Musik’, in Köln, Germany, in Diaghilev Festival, in Perm, Russia and in the prestigious and perhaps most important early music festival in the world, Utrecht Early Music Festival.

-As it is working on its new creation, ALTER, the company continues in parallel to perform its shows throughout the world, interested as ever in adapting them to unique and particular contexts and environments.
+In parallel the company continues to perform its shows throughout the world, interested as ever in adapting them to unique and particular contexts and environments